thanpolas/middlewarify/README.md

 This example has created the Middleware Container `create` in the object `crud`. `create.crud` is a function that will invoke all the middleware.

-You can add a third argument, the `optFinalCallback`.
-As the name suggests this will be the final callback to be invoked in the chain of middleware execution.
-This callback gets the same arguments as any other middleware.
+You can add a third argument, the `optMainCallback`, this is the main payload of your middleware. `optOptions` is one more argument you can pass to Middlewarify to define behavior.
+Both `optOptions` and `optMainCallback` are optional and can be interswitched, i.e. you can pass options as a third argument, read on for examples and what are the available options.

-##### make() Options
+#### make() Options

 `make()` accepts the following options:

 * `throwErrors` type: **Boolean**, default: `true` If set to false all thrown errors will be suppressed and available only through the `.done()` method.
+* `beforeAfter` type: **Boolean**, default: `false` If set to true the Before/After hooks will be used instead of the single queue `use` hook, which is the default, view the [example displayed above](Using-the-Before-After-Middleware-type).

+##### `throwErrors` Example

 ```js